carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  Search for :file:`{NAME}.cfg` and :file:`{NAME}.site.cfg` when searching for test suites, instead of :file:`lit.cfg` and :file:`lit.site.cfg`.

-.. option:: --param NAME, --param NAME=VALUE
+.. option:: -D NAME, -D NAME=VALUE, --param NAME, --param NAME=VALUE

  Add a user defined parameter ``NAME`` with the given ``VALUE`` (or the empty string if not given).
 The meaning and use of these parameters is test suite